create3000/x_ite/docs/_posts/components/Texturing/TextureProperties.md

 TextureProperties allows fine control over texture application.

-The TextureProperties node belongs to the **Texturing** component and its container field is *textureProperties.* It is available since X3D version 3.0 or later.
+The TextureProperties node belongs to the **Texturing** component and its default container field is *textureProperties.* It is available since X3D version 3.0 or later.

 ## Hierarchy